 The UK Statistics Authority has said the EU membership fee figure of £19 billion a year, or £350 million a week, is "not an amount of money that the UK pays to the EU each year".

 Since then, the new chair of the Authority described use of the figure by the Foreign Secretary, Boris Johnson, as “a clear misuse of official statistics”.

 The UK gets money back

-So overall we paid in £8.5 billion more than we got back, or £23 million a day.
+So overall we paid in £8.9 billion more than we got back.

-The money we get back will be spent on things the government may or may not choose to fund if we left the EU.
+The money we get back will be spent on things the government may or may not choose to fund upon leaving the EU.
 It’s not enough to look at the net contribution in isolation because what we get back isn’t fully under our control.